gruntwork-io/boilerplate/_docs/README.md

 #### The boilerplate.yml file

+The `boilerplate.yml` file is used to configure `boilerplate`.
+The file is optional.
+If you don't specify it, you can still use Go templating in your templates, but no variables or dependencies will be available.

-The `boilerplate.yml` file uses the following syntax:
+`boilerplate.yml` uses the following syntax:

 ```yaml
 variables: